Have You Been a Victim of Sexual Harassment? Contact Our Sexual Harassment Attorneys For a Free Consultation

 - Graphic commentaries on and suggestions about a victim’s body, or using sexually suggestive language to describe a victim.

-If you or someone you care about has been the victim of sexual harassment in the workplace, contact the Louthian Law Firm today at Toll free at (803) 454-1200 or online for a consultation.
+If you or someone you care about has been the victim of sexual harassment in the workplace, contact a sexual harassment lawyer toll free at (803) 454-1200 or online for a consultation.

 There are two basic categories of sexual harassment: